lfit/releng-global-jjb/docs/jjb/lf-release-jobs.rst

 artifacts to the PyPI release repository, tags the git repository, signs the tag and pushes the tag to the git server.
 The release merge template accepts neither a branch nor a stream parameter.

+These templates use a git commit choosing strategy that builds the merged commit with the release yaml file, not the tip of the target branch, so projects can repeat the release action in case of merge job failure.

 :Template Names: